 We often define ourselves by the sum total of our memories.
-Our sense of self seems tied to a weighty accumulation of memories that we continually add to.
+Our sense of self seems tied to a weighty accumulation of remembered moments that we continually add to.

 Memories come in a vast assortment of flavors.
 Some are constant and keep us company for years.
 Others, more fleeting, fade away shortly after their birth.
 Still others might remain dormant for decades, only surfacing during periods of intense stress or challenge.